 |Low||Less than 3''||Small||More than 230 lbs.||Narrow||Soft to Medium Soft|

 |High||More than 5"||Large||Less than 130 lbs.||Broad||Medium Firm to Firm|

 In addition to loft, pillow shoppers should also consider the material composition.
 Some pillow materials — including buckwheat, latex, and memory foam — offer better support, comfort, and durability, but they also tend to be the most expensive options.
 Pillow types with lower price-points, such as down alternative and polyester, cannot deliver the same levels of support or comfort, and also tend to wear out faster.

 For more information, please check out our Best Pillows — Buying Guide and Information page.

-Toppers: The term ‘mattress topper’ refers to an extra layer of cushioning that is placed on top of the mattress to adjust the firmness and comfort levels, and also provide better support.
+The term ‘mattress topper’ refers to an extra layer of cushioning, usually between 1 to 3 inches, that is placed on top of the mattress to adjust the firmness and comfort levels, and also provide better support.
 Toppers usually make a mattress feel less firm, though some models may increase the firmness instead.

 For more information about mattress toppers, please visit our Best Mattress Toppers guide.